-First off, there is a difference between gutters and downspouts.
-Gutters are the metal, copper, or aluminum channel that runs around the perimeter of the roof.
-Not every side of the roof is required to have a gutter.
+First off, there is a difference between the gutters and downspouts on your house.
+House gutters are the metal, copper, or aluminum channel that runs around the perimeter of the roof.
+Not every side of the roof of a house is required to have a gutter.

 The gutter carries the run-off water from the roof to an opening, which then directs the water down the downspout.
 The downspout is usually found at a corner of the house, although this isn’t always the case.
 At ground level, the downspout should have a bend or elbow, which would carry the water away from the house.

 If run-off water from the roof is not channeled away, it will fall directly next to the foundation.
 This saturates the soil around the area.
 As soils take on water, it expands.
 This expansion will cause pressure on the concrete foundation.